-NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wildcard Odds
+NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wild-Card Odds

 Dolphins +1000

-The website currently lists the Browns at +15000 to win the Super Bowl.
+The website lists the Browns at +15000 to win the Super Bowl.